 About the Author

-Khizr Khan, the eldest of ten children, was born in rural Pakistan in 1950.
-He moved to the United States with his wife, Ghazala, in 1980.
+KHIZR KHAN was born in 1950, the eldest of ten children, in rural Pakistan.
+He moved to the United States with his wife Ghazala, in 1980.
 The couple became American citizens and raised their three sons in Silver Spring, Maryland.
-Their middle son, U.S. Army captain Humayun Khan, a graduate of the University of Virginia and its Army ROTC program, was killed in 2004 while stopping a suicide attack near Baqubah, Iraq, and was posthumously awarded a Purple Heart and Bronze Star.
-Khizr Khan holds a B.A. degree from the University of the Punjab, an LL.B. from Punjab University Law College, and an LL.M. from Harvard Law School.
-He is a member of the Bar of the Supreme Court of the United States, the District of Columbia Bar, the New York State Bar, and the American Bar Association.
-Khan’s law practice includes complex civil litigation, electronic discovery, health privacy compliance law, and civil rights and veterans’ rights advocacy.
+Their middle son, U.S. army captain Humayun Khan, a graduate of the University of Virginia and its Army ROTC program, was killed in 2004 while stopping a suicide attack near Baqubah, Iraq.
+He was posthumously awarded a Purple Heart and a Bronze Star.
+Khizr Khan holds a BA degree from Punjab University, an LLB from Punjab University Law College, and an LLM from Harvard Law School.
+He is a member of the bar of the United States Supreme Court; the Washington, D.C., State Bar; the New York State Bar; and the American Bar Association.
+The focus of Khan’s legal practice is on complex civil litigation, electronic discovery, health privacy compliance law, and civil rights and veterans’ rights advocacy.
+He received the Presidential Medal of Freedom in 2022.
 He and Ghazala live in Charlottesville, Virginia.